 Their popularity has increased throughout the years, and their reputation for light shedding is one of the many reasons that they’re so beloved.

-Before we talk about Yorkie shedding, it’s important to understand their coats.
-Most dogs have coats made of fur where the strands are thick, coarse, and short.
-This fur grows in bursts several times a year, and the dog’s old fur is quickly pushed out, causing period of intense shedding (and sadness for your furniture and dark-colored clothing).
+To understand the question, consider the coat.
+Most dogs’ fur consists of thick, coarse, and short strands.
+This fur grows in bursts several times a year.
+The dog’s old fur is quickly pushed out during certain seasons, causing a period of intense shedding (and sadness for your furniture and dark-colored clothing).

 The same can’t be said for certain other breeds…

 - You must groom a Yorkshire terrier!
 If brushing hair is not your thing, this may not be the dog for you.
 Yorkies need to be brushed often so that the old hair hidden in their coats can be removed.
 If the old hairs aren’t combed out, they will tangle with the new, live hairs, leading to matting and knots.

 - Though you may enjoy the look of free-flowing tendrils, it’s much easier to keep your Yorkie’s hair short and tangle-free.